raizar24/DroneApp/README.md

     "image": "image-url"
   }
   ```

-## Scheduler for Drone Status Updates
-The application includes a scheduler that runs at a `10-second` interval.
-This scheduler automatically updates the drone `status`:
-- From `DELIVERING` to `DELIVERED`.
-- From `DELIVERED` to `RETURNING`.

-This ensures that the drone workflow transitions smoothly through the different states.

 ## Importing Postman Collection

 To simplify API testing, import the following Postman collection JSON into Postman: